What Was The First Rover To Land On A Celestial Body?

 Answer: Lunokhod 1

-Lunokohd 1 was succesfully deployed on the moon five days later and spent the next 11 months sending reports–including soil sample analysis and photographs–back to Earth.
-Lunokhod 1 held the record for longest functional space rover for over 30 years until it was dethroned by the lengthy service records of the Mars Exploration Rover Mission rovers, Spirit and Opportunity.
+Lunokhod 1 was successfully deployed on the Moon seven days later and spent the next ten months sending reports—including soil sample analysis and photographs—back to Earth.
+The rover relied on a solar cell array to operate during the lunar day and when the sun set on the Moon, plunging the temperatures to a very brisk -238°F, the little rover kept from freezing up thanks to a radioisotope heater unit powered by polonium-210.
+Lunokhod 1 held the record for the longest functional space rover for over 30 years until it was dethroned by the lengthy service records of the Mars Exploration Rover Mission rovers, Spirit and Opportunity.